 We struggled together in the quiet, freezing moments and celebrated loudly at our final party, where we handed out “awards” for the absolute madness we endured.
 It was a night of pure joy—recalling a Guinness-level “breakup” at high altitude, an Opera Award for a snoring symphony that could’ve woken the dead, and the existential crisis of someone questioning if their HRV should be low or high while gasping for air.
 We toasted to friends, me included, who got the best of high altitude, and shared a laugh for those who literally left pieces of themselves—mostly via their digestive systems—all over the Khumbu Valley.

-Back in reality now, I’m breathing okay but the heart is heavy.
-It feels good to do laundry and to feel like a simple human again, but I’m experiencing an ‘unknown known’—an extreme case of withdrawal symptoms.
 They say you leave a piece of yourself on the mountain, but I think we did the opposite—we brought the mountain back with us.
-11 of us went up, and 11 of us came back as family.
+11 of us went up, and 11 of us came back, inspired and in awe, as a unit, as family.
 Twenty-one years was a long wait to finally turn that page, but as I look at my hands, I realize the “messy ink” from 2005 has finally dried.
 Everest Base Camp—the very first item, the three bold words on my bucket list are checked.
+The sticker on my bottle is earned.
 The stain is permanent, and the journey?
 I wouldn’t trade it for all the oxygen in the world.